jaweherbensalah/DRF-Authentication/readme.md

 ```
 gitlab-runner list
 ```
-## Execut a GitLab CI/CD job locally using the gitlab-runner exec docker command
+## Execute a GitLab CI/CD job locally using the gitlab-runner exec docker command
 ### Add a gitalb-ci.yml file with some jobs

 ### Adjusting jobs so they can run locally